What should you know about your heart rate?

 - Body size: Body size usually doesn’t usually change pulse.
 If you’re very obese, you might see a higher resting pulse than normal, but usually not more than 100.

-- Medication use: Meds that block your adrenaline (beta blockers) tend to slow your pulse, while too much too much thyroid medication or too high of a dosage will raise it.
+- Medication use: Meds that block your adrenaline (beta blockers) tend to slow your pulse, while too much thyroid medication or too high of a dosage will raise it.

 When To Call Your Doctor

-Your doctor may ask you to monitor and log your heart rate if you’re on a beta blocker to decrease your heart rate (and lower blood pressure) or to control a another common abnormal rhythm (arrhythmia).
+If you’re on a beta blocker to decrease your heart rate (and lower blood pressure) or to control a another common abnormal rhythm (arrhythmia), your doctor may ask you to monitor and log your heart rate.
 Keeping tabs on your heart rate can help your doctor determine whether to change the dosage or switch to a different medication.

 “If your pulse is very low or if you have frequent episodes of unexplained fast heart rates, especially if they cause you to feel weak or dizzy or faint, tell your doctor, who can decide if it’s an emergency,” Stein said.
 “Your pulse is one tool to help get a picture of your health.”